 Colonel Dunne was returned on Monday.
 ARMAGH BOROUGH.
 This election took place on Friday, when Mr. Ross S. Moore, the Tory candidate, was returned without opposition, Colonel Rawdon, the late member, having withdrawn from the contest on the preceding day.
-This was the first gain which Lord Derby's government has yet had in Iroland, Dublin being the second.
+This was the first gain which Lord Derby's government has yet had in Ire-